vlucas/phpdotenv/README.md

 passwords.
 A separate `.env.example` file is created with all the required environment variables defined except for the sensitive ones, which are either user-supplied for their own development environments or are communicated elsewhere to project collaborators.
+The project collaborators then independently copy the `.env.example` file to a local `.env` and ensure all the settings are correct for their local environment, filling in the secret keys or providing their own values when necessary.

 Installation with Composer
 --------------------------